 In Phase 2 Study 202 and Study 203 evaluating maribavir in 279 HSCT or SOT recipients, post-treatment pUL97 genotyping data from 23 of 29 patients who initially achieved viraemia clearance and later experienced recurrent CMV infection while on maribavir showed 17 patients with mutations T409M or H411Y and 6 patients with mutation C480F.
 Among 25 patients who did not respond to > 14 days of maribavir therapy, 9 had mutations T409M or H411Y, and 5 patients had mutation C480F.
 Additional pUL27 genotyping was performed on 39 patients in Study 202 and 43 patients in Study 203.
 The only resistance-associated amino acid substitution in pUL27 that was not detected at baseline was G344D.
 Phenotypic analysis of pUL27 and pUL97 recombinants showed that pUL97 mutations T409M, H411Y, and C480F conferred 78-fold, 15-fold, and 224-fold increases, respectively, in maribavir EC50 compared with the wild-type strain, whereas the pUL27 mutation G344D showed no difference in maribavir EC50 as compared to the wild-type strain.

 In Phase 3 Study 303 evaluating maribavir in patients with phenotypic resistance to valganciclovir/ganciclovir, DNA sequence analysis of the entire coding regions of pUL97 and pUL27 was performed on 134 paired sequences from maribavir-treated patients.
 The treatment-emergent pUL97 substitutions F342Y (4.5-fold), T409M (78-fold), H411L/N/Y (69-, 9-, and 12-fold, respectively), and/or C480F (224-fold) were detected in 60 subjects and were associated with non-response (47 subjects were on-treatment failures and 13 subjects were relapsers).
 One subject with the pUL27 L193F substitution (2.6-fold reduced susceptibility to maribavir) at baseline did not meet the primary endpoint.
-In addition, the following multiple mutations were associated with non-response; F342Y+T409M+H411N (78-fold), C480F+H411L+H411Y (224-fold), F342Y+H411Y (56-fold), T409M+C480F (224-fold) and H411Y+C480F (224-fold).
+In addition, the following multiple mutations were associated with non-response; F342Y+T409M+H411N (78-fold), C480F+H411L+H411Y (224-fold), F342Y+H411Y (56-fold), T409M+C480F (224-fold), H411Y+C480F (224-fold), H411N+C480F (224-fold), and T409M+H411Y (78-fold).

 Cross resistance

 Cross-resistance has been observed between maribavir and ganciclovir/valganciclovir (vGCV/GCV) in cell culture and in clinical studies.
-In the phase 3 Study 303, a total of 44 patients in the maribavir arm had a treatment emergent resistance associated substitutions (RAS) to Investigator assigned treatment (IAT).
+In the Phase 3 Study 303, a total of 46 patients in the maribavir arm had a treatment emergent resistance associated substitutions (RAS) to Investigator assigned treatment (IAT).
 Of these 24 had treatment-emergent C480F or the F342Y RAS, both are cross-resistant to both ganciclovir/valganciclovir and maribavir.
 Of these 24 patients, 1 (4%) achieved the primary endpoint.
-Overall, only eight of these 44 patients achieved the primary endpoint. pUL97 vGCV/GCV resistance-associated substitutions F342S/Y, K355del, V356G, D456N, V466G, C480R, P521L, and Y617del reduce susceptibility to maribavir > 4.5-fold.
+Overall, only nine of these 46 patients achieved the primary endpoint. pUL97 vGCV/GCV resistance-associated substitutions F342S/Y, K355del, V356G, D456N, V466G, C480R, P521L, and Y617del reduce susceptibility to maribavir > 4.5-fold.
 Other vGCV/GCV resistance pathways have not been evaluated for cross-resistance to maribavir. pUL54 DNA polymerase substitutions conferring resistance to vGCV/GCV, cidofovir, or foscarnet remained susceptible to maribavir.

 Substitutions pUL97 F342Y and C480F are maribavir treatment-emergent resistance-associated substitutions that confer > 1.5-fold reduced susceptibility to vGCV/GCV, a fold reduction that is associated with phenotypic resistance to vGCV/GCV.
 The clinical significance of this cross-resistance to vGCV/GCV for these substitutions has not been determined.
 Maribavir resistant virus remained susceptible to cidofovir and foscarnet.
 Additionally, there are no reports of any pUL27 maribavir resistance-associated substitutions being evaluated for vGCV/GCV, cidofovir, or foscarnet cross-resistance.
 Given the lack of resistance-associated substitutions for these drugs mapping to pUL27, cross-resistance is not expected for pUL27 maribavir substitutions.